Sinking Fund Formula (Table of Contents)

 Explanation

-Basically, in the sinking funds, since there is sufficient money available to pay off the debt, this helps in ensuring that the default will not happen and that is the main reason of setting up sinking fund at the first place.
-It is always better to reduce the principal amount long before it matures, consequently lowering credit risk.
+Basically, in the sinking funds, since there is sufficient money available to pay off the debt, this helps ensure that the default will not happen, which is the main reason for setting up a sinking fund in the first place.
+Reducing the principal amount long before it matures is always better, consequently lowering credit risk.

-To establish a sinking fund, the issuer basically sets up a custodial account and makes systematic payments into it.
-This can happen that payments might not begin until several years have passed.
-Generally, the amounts to be deposited are fixed but sometimes variable amounts are also allowed.
-This is based on a number of factors like earnings levels, a reputation of issuer etc.
+The issuer sets up a custodial account and makes systematic payments to establish a sinking fund.
+This can happen because payments might not begin until several years have passed.
+Generally, the amounts to be deposited are fixed, but sometimes variable amounts are also allowed.
+This is based on a number of factors like earnings levels, the reputation of the issuer, etc.

-Sinking funds can either be in cash or in the form of other bonds (discussed above) or preferred stock.
-In case of cash deposits, the trustee will use those funds and repurchase some or all of the bonds on the open market.
-If instead of cash, we have another debt into the custodial account, the issuer usually purchases the bonds itself on the open market if the bonds are trading below par value.
+Sinking funds can be in cash or other bonds (discussed above), or preferred stock.
+In cash deposits, the trustee will use those funds and repurchase some or all of the bonds on the open market.
+Suppose instead of cash, we have another debt in the custodial account.
+In that case, the issuer usually purchases the bonds on the open market if the bonds are trading below par value.
 Sometimes there can also be a doubling option along with a sinking fund.
 This allows the issuer to redeem twice the amount prescribed at each step in the sinking fund requirement.

 Relevance and Uses of Sinking Fund Formula

-There are various ways in which Sinking funds benefit the investors.
-First and the foremost benefit, which we have discussed above is that the by sinking funds, the likelihood of default becomes very negligible due to less principal outstanding, and thus lowering default risk.
-Second, if there is an increase in interest rates which will reduce the price of the bonds, investors will have downside protection because the issuer has to at least pay at least the par value of the bond.
-Third, sinking funds provisions helps in creating a liquid secondary market for bonds.
+There are various ways in which Sinking funds benefit investors.
+The first and foremost benefit we have discussed above is that by sinking funds, the likelihood of default becomes negligible due to less principal outstanding, thus lowering default risk.
+Second, if there is an increase in interest rates which will reduce the price of the bonds, investors will have downside protection because the issuer has to at least pay at least the bond’s par value.
+Third, sinking funds provisions helps create a liquid secondary market for bonds.

 Every good thing comes with some flaws in it.
 So there are also some disadvantages of sinking funds.
 The upside of the bond price is limited for the investor.
-So if the bond is selling at a higher price, an investor has no option to reap that benefit.
+So if the bond sells at a higher price, an investor cannot reap that benefit.
 Also, sometime, investors might have to reinvest their money elsewhere at a lower rate.
-This is very risky in case of exercising a doubling option.
+This is very risky in the case of exercising a doubling option.

-At last, we can conclude that sinking fund, because of its simplicity, is very easy to start.
-However, many people fail or reluctant to do that.
-One simple reason for that is it needs the discipline to keep the specified money aside on a regular basis.
-People tend to divert from that path which makes sinking fund, from a simple concept, a complex thing.
+At last, we can conclude that sinking funds, because of their simplicity, is very easy to start.
+However, many people fail or are reluctant to do that.
+One simple reason is that it needs discipline to regularly keep the specified money aside.
+People tend to divert from that path which makes sinking funds, from a simple concept a complex thing.

 Sinking Fund Formula Calculator